Plant-Based Sources Of Calcium [You Need More!]

 Here we go:

-Soy-Based Foods – Including specific types of tofu, tempeh, soy beans, edamame and soy milk.
+Soy-Based Foods – Including specific types of tofu, tempeh, soy beans and edamame.

-Leafy Greens – Particularly kale, collards, spinach,okra and broccoli.
+Leafy Greens – Particularly kale, collards, bok choy spinach, okra and broccoli.

 Specific Fruits – Such as oranges, kiwis and figs.